hkievet/dlytt/README.md

-# Untitled Transcript NLP Project
+# DownLoad TranScript (DLTS) Natural Language Processing Project

 This tool leverages a YouTube Transcript Downloader tool and prototypes some linguistic analysis.